-When we talk alcohol ink our minds usually go in one of two directions bottled ink like Adirondack & Piñata OR markers and pens.
-But guess what they both have their place in polymer clay.
-And they can go together in the same project.
+When we talk alcohol ink our minds usually go in one direction, bottled ink like Marabu & Piñata.
+But guess what?
+They have a place in polymer clay.
 Below I will show you just a few of the ways that you can use alcohol inks with polymer clay.

 polymer clay that’s been tinted with alcohol ink by Ginger Davis Allman

 I love using bottled ink to tint solid or liquid translucent clay.
-Check out this how to great tutorial by Ginger Davis Allman at Blue Bottle Tree You can find the supplies she discussed here at Linda Art Spot.
+Check out this great tutorial by Ginger Davis Allman at Blue Bottle Tree.
+You can find the supplies she discussed here at Linda Art Spot.

 Alcohol backgrounds and images using bottled alcohol inks by Pamela